jonhenrikaavitsland/start-aavits/README.md

 # This is a environment set up for my future projects

+## Environment has been configured with:

+- Vite: bundler
+- TailwindCSS
+- Prettier
+- Eslint
+- Jest
+- Cypress

 ## Steps:

 1. Rename gitignore to .gitignore

 2. Drag files from within the start-aavits folder into your project folder root.

-3. Create a .github folder and move workflows folder inside.

-4. npm i
+3. npm i

-5. npx mrm@2 lint-staged
+4. npx mrm@2 lint-staged

-6. The project is now ready to work, vite and tailwind installed.
+5. The environment is now ready.